ShiningRay/better-cache/README.md

     cache.fetch(key, fn, params, callback)

   fn is a function you define that takes in any number of params, the last of which is a callback function.
-Params is the params you want to pass in, minus the callback function (we'll take care of that)
+Params is the params you want to pass in, minus the callback function (we'll take care of that).
+Whatever you return in that callback function (the last param of the fn function) will be cached, and next time you run cache.fetch(key) it'll get the cached result rather than running the function.

   The only preresiquite is that you don't use the variable name 'cacheCallback' in the fn function :)